apexlang/apex/README.md

 ## License

-This project is licensed under the [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/) - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/) - see the [LICENSE](LICENSE) file for details